Bitcrash-03/K8s_Cluster_Setup/K8S Cluster Setup with Flannel.md

 # Kubernetes Cluster Setup with Flannel CNI

 This guide covers the setup of a Kubernetes Master and Worker Node using containerd as the runtime and Flannel as the CNI.
+Ensure that Ubuntu OS version 22.04 or later is installed before executing the following command

 ---